ADGEfficiency/teaching-monolith/distributed-computing/README.md

 ## How can we do compute faster?

 Two options:

 - faster processor (more cycles per second, GHz),
-- do it in parallel.
+- do compute in parallel.

 Diminishing returns on increasing processor speeds: